Do you want to know why you shouldn’t abandon your dreams? Grandad always inspired me to figure out why.

 Yes, I asked for help and guidance when needed but I still achieved below my wanted grade when taking their advice on board.

-Realise what you can aspire to
+Realise what you can do and who you are

 I have been brought up in a council house in Salford.
 My family and I are not rich.
 We do not have an expensive car and we do not live the expected life that some people attend to associate the life of a student with.